imagekitio/docs-keep-a-changelog/README.md

 # What is ImageKit.io?

 ImageKit.io is an image management service for online businesses.
-It provides intelligent real-time image optimization, resizing, cropping, and super-fast CDN delivery.
+It provides intelligent real-time image optimization, resizing, cropping, and fast CDN delivery.

 ## **Why teams use ImageKit.io?**